First, assemble your cabinet as per the instructions.

 Lay your monstera leaves on top of your cabinet and arrange them in place until they are where you like them.
 I hung some of them over the edge, marked the edge line on the leaf, and cut the leaf along the line which you can do with a miter saw or jig saw.
 If you don’t have or don’t want to use a saw on this part, then you’ll have to arrange the leaves so that there’s no overhang and nothing to cut off the ends.
 Once the leaves are cut, paint them 4 Valspar colors: Summer Sigh (top left and middle right), Meadow Mist (middle), Ultra Green (bottom right), and Mint Hint (bottom left and top right).
 Once they are painted, glue and nail them in place.

+After filling the nail holes, do a light sanding on those spots when the wood filler is dry, and touch up your paint.
+Attach your cabinet pulls (and magnetic locks if you have kids around) and your bar cabinet is ready to use!
 I would definitely suggest mounting this to the wall so that it can’t be tipped over as well if you have little ones around.